The Mysterious Traveler

 1943 - 1952

 The Mysterious Traveler was a show that conjured up both an image of the story being told, as well as the creepy narrator telling it.
-He was as just as the title said, a "mysterious traveler" that we met each week on the train.
-It would begin with the distant sound a phantom train approaching.
+He was just as the title said, a "mysterious traveler" that we met each week on the train.
+It would begin with the distant sound of a phantom train approaching.
 A steam whistle blew, and soon we would be aboard, listening to our mysterious host spinning his yarn.
-His menacing voice and morbid tales would fascinate us, as well as disturb us.
+His disturbing voice and morbid tales would fascinate us, as well as disturb us.
 After all, what kind of person would tell such a gruesome story to a stranger on a train?
 What sort of human would delight in the disasters of others and chuckle about the downbeat endings?
 Whoever he was, he knew what the audience liked-- and that made us just as guilty because we tuned in every week to hear more of it.

 A recording session for The Mysterious Traveler.
 Left to right: Jack Amerine (sound), Bill Zuckert, Lon Clark, Roger DeKoven, Ed Bergly, Maurice Tarplin (closest to mic), Jim Wallinton, and Jackson Beck.